jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 ```

 ### Further thoughts
-Tensorflow provides [a MNlist implementation using CNN with the higher level API Estimator](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/layers/cnn_mnist.py).
+TensorFlow provides [a MNlist implementation using CNN with the higher level API Estimator](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/layers/cnn_mnist.py).
 For people want to work with the Estimator, this worths taking a look.

 ### Appendix
 #### DNNClassifier (tf.contrib.learn.DNNClassifier)
-We use a Deep network classifier (with 3 hidden-layers) to classify the iris samples into 3 subclasses.
+We use a Deep network classifier (with 3 hidden layers) to classify the iris samples into 3 subclasses.
 We load 150 samples and split it into 120 training data and 30 testing data.

 The 4 features used as the model input: (image from wiki)
 <div class="imgcap">